tkhq/qos/docs/attestation_verification.md

 - Preserve the two commitment hash layers:
   `SHA384(zeros48 || SHA384(preimage))`.
 - Do not mix setup PCR16/domain with live PCR17/domain.
-- PCR18 does not bind an ephemeral key; PCR16 and PCR17 do.
-Its preimage omits `ephemeralPublicKey` entirely rather than encoding an empty value.
 - Treat COSE signatures as raw `r || s`; many APIs expect DER instead.

 ## Reference